The bigger picture

 Where pgvis is going — openly, one milestone at a time

-pgvis is an I/O-free Rust engine that turns Postgres (and SQLite) into MCP, REST, and OpenAPI.
-The roadmap below is concrete and code-driven.
-Past 1.0, we want to go further — GPU-accelerated vector search and a managed, Firebase-style pgvis DBaaS — all of it built in the open, under the same Apache-2.0 license as the engine.
+pgvis is an I/O-free Rust engine that turns Postgres and SQLite into MCP, REST, and OpenAPI.
+The roadmap below is concrete and code-driven — built in the open, under the Apache-2.0 license.

 Roadmap